AI Agents in B2B Customer Support

 Track capacity reallocation: senior engineer hours moved from repetitive questions to complex troubleshooting, proactive fixes, and customer outcomes.
 Also measure time-to-first-context and resolution speed.

-No. Start with live APIs and context fetchers to pull user-specific metadata as needed.
+No. Start with live APIs and context fetchers to pull user-specific context as needed.
 Over time, centralize where helpful, but don’t block initial deployment on data warehousing.